If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 I always try to learn from my colleagues.

 With their experience, I can learn something in advance that I may use later on.

-I can even copy some of their techniques, refine them and incorporate them to my own style.
+I can even copy some of their techniques, refine them, and incorporate them into my own style!

 Here’s an example.

 Copying an experienced helmsman while he steers the vessel